rosenbjerg/VLCTube/README.md

 ## Usage
 - Click on the tray icon to open the menu
   - `Play from clipboard` grabs the URL from the clipboard and plays it immediately
-  - `Enqueue from clipboard` grabs the URL from the clipboard and adds it to the queue.
-Automatically starts playback when a video is enqueued to an empty queue and nothing is playing
+  - `Enqueue from clipboard` grabs the URL from the clipboard and adds it to the player.
+Automatically starts playback when a video is enqueued to an empty player and nothing is playing
   - `Preferred quality` opens a submenu where you can set the preferred quality
   - `Only play x264 streams` toggles whether to only play x264 streams or also include the AV1/VP9 streams